ryanatkn/gro/README.md

 # develop directly on gro:
 gro dev
-gro test # in another terminal gro test some.specific.testterminal
+gro test # in another terminal gro test some.test

 # use your development version of `gro` locally in another project:
-gro build # updates the `gro` CLI locally cd ../otherproject npm link ../gro # from `otherproject/` gro build # from `gro/` on changes
+gro build # updates the `gro` CLI cd ../otherproject npm link ../gro # from `otherproject/` gro build # from `gro/` on changes